Croydon Cemetery, Queensland: History

 The main Croydon Cemetery is one of at least 10 cemeteries which served the Croydon area after it was declared a goldfield in 1886.
 Cemetery Reserve R16 was surveyed in September 1888 by W.A.
 Irwin, gazetted in 1889, but was probably in use earlier than this.
-It was the second cemetery surveyed in close proximity to Croydon township, and is the only one in the district still currently used.
+It was the second cemetery surveyed close to Croydon township, and is the only one in the district still currently used.
 The Croydon field was the last of the north Queensland gold rushes of the nineteenth century.
 After a peak in gold production in 1900, mining declined over the next two decades.
 There was a small revival during the 1930s depression and again from 1988 to 1991.
 The present population of the district is approximately 300.

-Croydon is approximately 110 mi west of Georgetown and 90 misouth east of the port of Normanton on the Gulf of Carpentaria.
+Croydon is approximately 110 mi west of Georgetown and 90 mi south east of the port of Normanton on the Gulf of Carpentaria.
 Europeans first explored this area in the 1860s.
 John McKinlay searched for lost explorers Burke and Wills in 1862.
 John Graham MacDonald explored a route from Carpentaria Downs to the Gulf in 1864.
 H.E.
 Young investigated routes for an overland telegraph line between Cardwell and Normanton, which was built between 1869 and 1872, and later became a lifeline for the northern mining fields.
 Pastoralists followed these early explorers, bringing sheep in 1865, but by 1867 many had retreated because of fever, drought, low wool prices and distance from markets.

 Gold was first discovered on Croydon Downs Station which had been taken up by W.C.
 Brown in 1881.
 In the latter part of 1883, two of his employees James and Walter Alldridge found a leader of quartz carrying gold.
 However it was not until 1885 that Richard and Walter Alldridge, acting under instructions from W.C.
 Brown, prospected the area and discovered twenty payable reefs.
 The finds were reported in October 1885, and the Croydon area was proclaimed a goldfield on 18 January 1886, thus coming under administration of the Mines Department.
 W.C.
 Brown and the Alldridge brothers shared a reward for the discovery, and the reward claim, Lady Mary, was taken up by 6 partners including W.C.
 Brown and Richard Alldridge.

 Hundreds of people flocked to the area.
 By 1887, total population of the district had peaked at 7000, and by 1897 it still had the third highest population in north Queensland after Charters Towers and Townsville.
 From 1890 to 1910, gold output from the Croydon reefs were second only to Charters Towers.
 Total production from inception until 1947 was 772,374 oz.
 By 1909 however, production began to decline and by 1914, the population at the turn of the century had halved.
 There was a small revival during the 1930s Depression, and around Tabletop and Golden Gate between 1988 and 1991.